Doctor Hormone

 Doctor Hormone is a character created by Bob Bugg, who briefly appeared in comic books published by Dell Comics in the 1940s.
 Popular culture historian Ron Goulart calls him "one of the truly wacky creations of comics."

 Publication history

 Doctor Hormone first appeared in Popular Comics #54 (Aug 1940), and his adventures ran until issue #60 (Feb 1941).

 American Comic Book Chronicles by Kurt Mitchell and Roy Thomas assert that the character was dropped because of the use of the Ku Klux Klan as villains: "Though down to approximately 30,000 members in 1941 (from a high of 4,000,000 a decade and a half earlier), the Klan and its sympathizers, many of them in positions of prominence, were still dangerous.
 To call them out as murderers and traitors, even in the pages of a comic book, was brave, perhaps too brave for Dell executives.
 Dr. Hormone was gone following issue #60, his storyline interrupted mid-cliffhanger."

-(Klan membership was further reduced when none other than Superman took on "The Clan of the Fiery Cross" and other bigoted groups on his radio series over the next several years, making the real Klan look ever more hateful and foolish.)